-Komine manufactured both of the suggested macro camera lenses in Japan.
-The lens was also released with assorted brand names.
-Quantaray, Panagor, Spiratone, Rokunar, and Elicar are names you might see on a copy of the lens.
+Both of the recommended macro lenses were made by Komine in Japan.
+The lens was also released with different brand names.
+Elicar, Quantaray, Panagor, Spiratone, and Rokunar are brands you might see on a copy of the lens.

-For capturing pictures at lifesize magnification (1:1), the 90mm lens will be the better pick due to the fact that it has a greater working distance.
+For shooting at macro magnification (1:1), the 90mm lens will likely be the better choice because it has a greater working distance.

-The 55mm lens is great for close-up and table-top photography.
+The 55mm focal length lens is very good for table-top and close-up photography.

 Alternative Macro Lenses